hoanghapham/github-archive-pipeline/README.md

 ## Caveats
-- Due to time constraint, the current set up can only be run locally.
+- The current setup can only be run locally (setting up & run Cloud Composer is quite costly)
 - The amount of event data is too large, so loading three years' worth of data (2019 - 2022) will take too much time.
 For demonstration purpose, I only have a slice of 2019 data.
-- There are too many schema changes between raw JSON files of different dates that make the final BigQuery upload task fails, and I have not had the time to investigate it yet.

 ## Instruction
 - First, supply values for these variables in your environment: